eutiagovski/amex-default-predicition/README.md

 ## Exploratory Data Analysis

+We will start by looking for the distribution of target.
+As we can see,  classes are not highly imbalanced.
+Non-defaults is not too far outnumber defaults.
+This is not common in these datasets since most people pay credit cards on time (assuming there isn’t an economic crisis).
+![image](https://user-images.githubusercontent.com/74082359/175775987-a2dd7449-0592-417e-8dac-4320bb2de0c6.png)

+In this scenario, we have expenses, payments, balance, risk and delinquency variables distributed in numerical and categorical variables.
+We will be calculating the difference of days between each statement, stating by count how many different statements we have for each unique id.

 More detais of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/data-exploring/Amex_Default_Data_Exploring.ipynb

-Distribution of target classes is highly imbalanced, non-defaults far outnumber defaults.
-This is common in these datasets since most people pay credit cards on time (assuming there isn’t an economic crisis).
-![image](https://user-images.githubusercontent.com/74082359/175775987-a2dd7449-0592-417e-8dac-4320bb2de0c6.png)

 ## Data Pre Processing

+In order to reduce even more the size of the datasets, we'll be encoding the customer_id and numericals columns.

+To facilitate validation of the initial model, we will be splitting the data into equal parts and training each chunk on a different model and comparing their results.

 More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/data-preprocess/Amex_Default_Data_PreProcess.ipynb

 ## Modeling
-More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/model-selection/Amex_Default_Model_Selection.ipynb

 ### Metrics
 The metrics i'm using for this competitions is ofical metric, available in https://www.kaggle.com/competitions/amex-default-prediction/overview/evaluation